jayantsharma/judeContent/undoCommits.md

 2. Make corrections to working tree files.
 3. "reset" copies the old head to .git/ORIG\_HEAD; re-does the commit by starting with its log message.
 If the message needs no further editing, the -C option can be given instead.

+It would be a good idea after the undo process to add the `.class` files to `.gitignore`.

 In the above example, `git-reset` is used with the option `--soft`.
 Two other options are frequently used with `git-reset` :
 1. `git reset --mixed HEAD^`
 This is the same as `git reset HEAD^`.
 With this option, the working tree remains intact but the index is reset (i.e., the changed files are preserved but not marked for commit).